oyingidie/fcc-javascript_algorithms_and_data_structures/0x01-roman_numeral_converter/README.md

 # Build a Roman Numeral Converter
-Roman numerals are based on seven symbols and can be written using various combinations to represent Arabic numerals.
+_Roman numerals_ are based on seven symbols and can be written using various combinations to represent _Arabic numerals_.
 For example:

 |**Roman numerals**|**Arabic numerals**|
 |:--------------:|:---------------:|